pombreda/lepl/doc-src/operators.rst

 It is also possible to provide a separator that is used for ``&`` and ``[]``.
-With a little care (define matchers for characters before, and matchers for characters after, the *with* statement) this can handle the common case of space--separated words in a transparent manner:
+With a little care (define matchers for characters before, and matchers for sentences after, the *with* statement) this can handle the common case of space--separated words in a transparent manner:

   >>> word = Letter()[:,...]